 Lake Buena Vista, FL 32830

-Use something obvious like “Mickey Mouse” to start a discussion about Disney managers giving out references policy.
+Use something obvious like “Mickey Mouse” to start a discussion about Disney managers not giving out references policy.

 And, you can always use coworkers as references, with their permission, of course!